firesim/firesim/docs/Initial-Setup/Setting-up-your-Manager-Instance.rst

 To launch a manager instance, follow these steps:

 #.
 From the main page of the EC2 Management Console, click
-   *Launch Instance*.
+   *Launch Instance ▼* button and click *Launch Instance* in the dropdown that appears.
 We use an on-demand instance here, so that your data is preserved when you stop/start the instance, and your data is not lost when pricing spikes on the spot market.
 #.
-In the *Application and OS Images* drop-down, search for
+In the *Application and OS Images* search box, search for
    ``FPGA Developer AMI - 1.11.1-40257ab5-6688-4c95-97d1-e251a40fd1fc`` and
-   select the AMI that appears under the Community AMI tab (there should be only one). **DO NOT USE ANY OTHER VERSION.**
+   select the AMI that appears under the ***Community AMIs*** tab (there should be only one). **DO NOT USE ANY OTHER VERSION.**
 #.
 In the *Instance Type* drop-down, select the instance type of
    your choosing.
 A good choice is a ``c5.4xlarge`` (16 cores, 32 GiB) or a ``z1d.2xlarge`` (8 cores, 64 GiB).
 #.
 In the *Key pair (login)* drop-down, select the ``firesim`` key pair we setup earlier.
 #.
 In the *Network settings* drop-down click *edit* and modify the following settings:

    #.
-Under *VPC - required*, select the ``firesim`` vpc.
-The dialog will select a subnet for you.
+Under *VPC - required*, select the ``firesim`` VPC.
+Any subnet within the ``firesim`` VPC is fine.
    #.
 Under *Firewall (security groups)*, click *Select existing security
-      group* and the ``firesim`` security group that was automatically created for you earlier.
+      group* and in the *Common security groups* dropdown that appears, select the ``firesim`` security group that was automatically created for you earlier.

 #.
-In the *Configure storage* drop-down, increase the size of the root
+In the *Configure storage* section, increase the size of the root
    volume to at least 300GB.
 The default of 85GB can quickly become too small as you accumulate large Vivado reports/outputs, large waveforms, XSim outputs, and large root filesystems for simulations.
-You should get rid of the small (5-8GB) secondary volume that is added by default.
+You should remove the small (5-8GB) secondary volume that is added by default.
 #.
 In the *Advanced details* drop-down, we'll leave most settings unchanged.
 The exceptions being: